google/kmsan/README.md

 # KMSAN (KernelMemorySanitizer)

-`KMSAN` is a detector of uninitialized memory use for the Linux kernel.
-It is currently in development.
+`KMSAN` is a detector of uses of uninitialized values in the Linux kernel.
+The tool is currently in development.

 Contact: @ramosian-glider